 As you know, Nextdoor.com is for neighbors only.
 I use it to sell appliances, tools, furniture, and bikes — basically anything super large that I don’t want to ship that I just want out of my garage.
-You can still social distance by leaving the item out and having your neighbor come by to take a look.
-Then have buyers ePay you using one of the apps above.
+The best part is you don’t have to babysit your stuff if you trust your neighbors.
+Leave the item out so your neighbor can come by to take a look.
+If interested they can even ePay you using one of the apps above.

 If you’ve got something you think is really good, like Aunt Aggie’s vintage doll collection, Facebook Marketplace is a good place to start getting a little more serious.
 But it’s still an easy entry into selling used things, because you can market just to friends (or friends of friends) in your city and view their profiles if you’re anxious about all the scary stories you’ve heard about Craigslist.